 You’ve made it to the final month; congratulations!
 As you prepare for that grand finale of meeting your little one face-to-face, here’s what you’ll want to focus on nourishing your body with:

-- Fiber: As your growing baby puts more pressure on your digestive system, keeping that fiber game strong is one key to preventing or managing constipation.
+- Fiber: As your growing baby puts more pressure on your digestive system, maintaining a strong fiber intake is one key to preventing or managing constipation.
 Your BFFs will be beans, avocados, fruits, veggies, and fluids.

 - Hydration: Staying super hydrated during these final weeks is absolutely crucial.
 You would likely benefit from a daily mineral mocktail or electrolyte powder (code RYANN).
 We have recipes inside The Prenatal Nutrition Library App.
 Fluid needs are individual, but around 100 oz daily is a good place to start.